Synkoloid’s History with Asbestos

 Lawsuits involving Synkoloid’s asbestos products have been filed by plaintiffs diagnosed with asbestosis, mesothelioma and lung cancer.

 In 2002, John Henry Pace filed a lawsuit against Synkoloid for damages after being diagnosed with asbestosis.
 Pace was a self-employed contractor throughout the 1960s and early 1970s.
 During this time, he often used the company’s asbestos-containing product line, specifically Synkoloid Triple Duty Joint Compound.

 Synkoloid began making the asbestos-containing joint compound in 1949, and in 1969, a supplier informed the company of the deadly health effects of asbestos.
 Despite the new information, Synkoloid continued manufacturing the product with asbestos until 1975.

 Pace won his case and was awarded more than $2 million for medical expenses and mental and physical suffering.

-Products included spackling paste, patching material and joint compound, all of which contained asbestos prior to the mid-1970s.
 The company stopped using asbestos in its products in 1975, but older homes and buildings may still hold asbestos-containing Synkoloid products.